ehmicky/unix-permissions/docs/API.md

 # API

-All the following methods are available both in [JavaScript](../README.md#usage-javascript) and on the [command line](../README.md#usage-cli).
+The following methods are available both in [JavaScript](../README.md#usage-javascript) and on the [command line](../README.md#usage-cli).